-- Periodically inspect the residential property to maintain defensible space-which includes ongoing removal and reduction of flammable vegetation and reestablishment of vegetation clearance and spacing standards; - Prune tree limbs which are within 10 feet of buildings or chimneys or are otherwise encroaching on powerlines; - Within the defensible space, trim tree limbs below 10 feet in height; for smaller trees, prune the lower 1/3 of the branches; - Routinely mow grasses and wildflowers within the defensible space to a maximum height of 4 inches, particularly during dry seasons; - Keep vegetation well-irrigated, particularly within the first defense zone; - Where feasible, irrigation systems used for plant establishment should be maintained for additional wildfire protection; - Remove vegetation debris that accumulates on the roof or within the rain gutters; - Place combustible debris (firewood, wood scraps, grass clippings, leaf piles, or garbage cans) and propane tanks outside of the first defense zone; and - Keep any ignitable outdoor furniture and equipment (i.e. wooden brooms and shovels) 10 feet away from the residential structure or in an enclosure.
+- Periodically inspect the residential property to maintain defensible space-which includes ongoing removal and reduction of dead, dying, invasive, poorly-maintained, and fire-prone vegetation and reestablishment of vegetation clearance and spacing standards; - Prune tree limbs which are within 10 feet of buildings or chimneys; - Within the defensible space, trim tree limbs below 10 feet in height; for smaller trees, prune the lower 1/3 of the branches; - Prune shrubs to maintain dense foliage and reduce the exposure of fire-prone woody stems; - Routinely mow grasses and wildflowers within the defensible space to a maximum height of 4 inches, particularly during dry seasons; - Keep vegetation well-irrigated, particularly within the first defense zone; - Where feasible, irrigation systems used for plant establishment should be maintained for additional wildfire protection; - Remove vegetation debris that accumulates on the roof or within the rain gutters; - Place combustible debris (firewood, wood scraps, grass clippings, leaf piles, or garbage cans) outside of the first defense zone; and - Keep any ignitable outdoor furniture and equipment (i.e. wooden brooms and shovels) 10 feet away from the residential structure or in an enclosure.